stevespringer/video-dialogue-search/README.md

 # Video Dialogue Search

-Generate transcriptions with OpenAI's Whisper and search your videos' dialouge by keyword
+Generate transcriptions with OpenAI's Whisper and search your videos' dialouge by keyword.

+This repo accompanies the blog post https://stevesdevnotes.hashnode.dev/search-video-files-by-their-dialogue

 ## Demo